patrickstuchlik/patrickstuchlik.github.io/about.md

 description: Thank you for being here.
 ---

-Hello!
 My name is Patrick Stuchlik.
-I absolutely love thinking creatively and working with data.
+I love finding data, analyzing it, and then finding a creative and aesthetically pleasing way of presenting my findings.

 My background is in epidemiology and biostatistics (PhD, [Tulane University,](https://sph.tulane.edu/epid/home) 2018).
 After graduate school, I was a postdoctoral fellow at UCSF's [Center](https://popbrain.ucsf.edu/) for Population Brain Health.

-Recently I completed The Data Incubator's [fellowship]( https://www.thedataincubator.com/fellowship.html) program, and I am excited to pursue data science opportunities!
+Recently I completed The Data Incubator's [fellowship](https://www.thedataincubator.com/fellowship.html) program, where I gained expertise in Python and other data science technologies, and I am excited to pursue data science opportunities!

+Send me an email: pat AT pat DOT fyi

 ![Me](/assets/about/IMG_1495.JPG)